How I disciplined visa processing officer caught watching BBNaija on duty - Minister

 Olubunmi Tunji-Ojo

-The Minister of Interior, Olubunmi Tunji-Ojo, has revealed how he disciplined a visa processing officer who was caught watching the reality TV show Big Brother Niaja (BBNaija) on duty at one of the Nigeria international airports.
+The Minister of Interior, Olubunmi Tunji-Ojo, has revealed how he disciplined a visa processing officer who was caught watching popular reality TV show, Big Brother Naija (BBNaija) while on duty at the airport.

-Tunji-Ojo made this revelation in an interview video, which has now gone viral on X (formerly Twitter).
+Tunji-Ojo made this revelation in an undated video which has now gone viral on X (formerly Twitter).

 December 7, 2023